 Give it Fuel: When attempting to overcome an objection while cold calling for sales, we’re acknowledging it.
 By acknowledging it, we give it fuel and build its’ validity.

-Following are examples of redirects for common examples which you can encounter while cold calling:
+Following are examples of redirects for common examples that you can encounter while cold calling:

 I’m not interested.
 Redirect: What are you currently using?